-NULIBRY comes as a powder in vials that must stay frozen until ready to be used.
+NULIBRY comes as a lyophilized powder or cake in vials that must stay frozen until ready to be used.
 It is delivered via cold chain by a specialty pharmacy.
-A medical-grade freezer will be provided to help ensure NULIBRY stays within the right storage temperature range.
+A medical-grade freezer is needed to help ensure NULIBRY stays within the right storage temperature range.
 NULIBRY must be reconstituted before it is administered as a daily intravenous (IV) infusion.

 Please see Important Safety Information below.